okteto/docs/src/content/enterprise/digitalocean/marketplace.md

 ### Personal Access Token

-Okteto Enterprise requires a DigitalOcean personal access token with read/write permissions to create DNS entries when responding to [ACME DNS-01 challenges](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge).
+Okteto requires a DigitalOcean personal access token with read/write permissions to create DNS entries when responding to [ACME DNS-01 challenges](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge).
 The entries will be created in the subdomain you provided in the configuration.
 Create your [personal access token here](https://cloud.digitalocean.com/account/api/tokens).

 ## Support